getodk/docs/docs/central-api-form-management.rst

 **POST /v1/projects/{projectId}/forms/{xmlFormId}/draft/publish**

+.. raw:: html
-This will publish your current Draft Form and make it the active Form definition (and attachments).

-If your Draft ``version``\  conflicts with an older version of the Form, you will get an error.

-If you wish for the ``version``\  to be set on your behalf as part of the publish operation, you can provide the new version string as a querystring parameter ``?version``\ .

-Once the Draft is published, there will no longer be a Draft version of the form.

-Starting with Version 2022.3, publishing a Draft Form that defines a Dataset schema will also publish the Dataset.
-It will generate ``dataset.create``\  event in Audit logs and make the Dataset available in `Datasets APIs </central-api-dataset-management>`__.
-If the Dataset is already published and the Form adds new properties then ``dataset.update``\  event will be generated.
+  <p>This will publish your current Draft Form and make it the active Form definition (and attachments).</p><p>If your Draft <code>version</code> conflicts with an older version of the Form, you will get an error.</p><p>If you wish for the <code>version</code> to be set on your behalf as part of the publish operation, you can provide the new version string as a querystring parameter <code>?version</code>.</p><p>Once the Draft is published, there will no longer be a Draft version of the form.</p><p>Starting with Version 2022.3, publishing a Draft Form that defines a Dataset schema will also publish the Dataset.
+It will generate <code>dataset.create</code> event in Audit logs and make the Dataset available in <a href="/central-api-dataset-management">Datasets APIs</a>.
+If the Dataset is already published and the Form adds new properties then <code>dataset.update</code> event will be generated.</p>

 .. dropdown:: Request